Strength training: Mortality, longevity, muscle and body composition

-A scientific review indicates that, based on mostly observational studies, strength training appears to be associated with a "10–17% lower risk of all-cause mortality, cardiovascular disease (CVD), total cancer, diabetes and lung cancer".
-Two key outcomes of strength training are muscle hypertrophy and muscular strength gain which are associated with reduced all-cause mortality.
+Engaging in strength training has been linked to a 10–17% reduction in the risk of death from all causes, including cardiovascular disease, cancer, diabetes, and lung cancer.
+Two of its primary effects—muscle growth (hypertrophy) and increased muscular strength—are both associated with improved longevity and lower mortality rates.

-Strength training causes endocrine responses that could have positive effects.
-It also reduces blood pressure (SBP and DBP) and alters body composition, reducing body fat percentage, body fat mass and visceral fat, which is usually beneficial as obesity predisposes towards several chronic diseases and e.g. body fat distribution is one predictor of insulin resistance and related complications.
+Strength training also triggers hormonal changes that may contribute to positive health outcomes.
+It can help lower both systolic and diastolic blood pressure, and positively influence body composition by decreasing overall body fat, visceral fat, and fat mass.
+These changes are particularly beneficial since excess body fat and its distribution are closely linked to insulin resistance and the development of chronic diseases.

 Neurobiological effects

 Strength training also leads to various beneficial neurobiological effects – likely including functional brain changes, lower white matter atrophy, neuroplasticity (including some degree of BDNF expression), and white matter-related structural and functional changes in neuroanatomy.
 Although resistance training has been less studied for its effect on depression than aerobic exercise, it has shown benefits compared to no intervention.